dnsimple/dnsimple-support/content/articles/reissuing-ssl-certificates.markdown

 <warning>
 #### Remember to approve the certificate reissue!

-In most cases, the reissue process get stuck because the request is never approved by the owner.
+In most cases, the reissue process gets stuck because the request is never approved by the owner.
 Please monitor the approval email inbox and make sure to **click on the link contained in the email sent from the Certificate Authority** in order to validate and approve the reissue.
 </warning>

 ## Installing the SSL re-issued certificate